SUSYUSTC/MathTranslate/README.md

 2. Reduce the number of mathpix requests by open-source techniques.
 3. A more user-friendly interface.

-If you are interested in making contributions, please contact me by susyustc@gmail.com.
+If you have any questions or have interests in making contributions, please contact me by susyustc@gmail.com or joining QQ group 288646946.